VAMSApp/OnAirDiscordBot/README.md

 # OnAir Discord Bot

 A Discord.js bot that integrates Your OnAir Company or Virtual Airline's details within your Discord server.
-The Bot currently only has the ability to show flights, members, jobs, fleet, and cash flow information from within discord but there is no persistence, each command is a one-off request to the OnAir API.
+The Bot currently only has the ability to show flights, members, jobs, fleet, and airport information from within discord, each command is a one-off request to the OnAir API and is translated into a discord response.
 See [Planned Features](#planned-features) for more information on what is planned for the future.

 ## How to use